verbsteam/nouns-fork-spec/split-proposal-spec.md

   - A split design might lead to distributions in New DAO such that a majority there can bully a minority that doesn't have enough tokens to meet the split threshold (e.g. 140 Nouns split, 130 collude to bully the other 10).
 - Why add the new split proposal flow?
   - If we tie splits to specific proposals, we would have to make proposal queuing time longer, which makes all honest proposals longer just for the rare case of needing to split; feels like a bad balance.
+  - Tying to a proposal introduces complexities in case a proposal is canceled or takes longer due to objection period.
+  - It's easy to support veto capture / holding hostage scenarios without being tied to a proposal.
 - Why add a 'no prop execution' constraint vs making sure the split proposal ends in time?
   - We're afraid of the timestamp approach leading to splits ending too early or too late; too early might mean not enough people are able to join, and too late can lead to a malicious proposal executing ahead of the split.
   - The timestamps approach might lead to people having to have two splits in parallel and moving from one to another